haevg-rz/git-file-downloader/README.md

   -repoFolder string
         Folder to write file to disk
   -token string
-        Private-Token with access right for "api" and "read_repository" -url string
+        Private-Token with access right for "api" and "read_repository", role must be minimum "Reporter" -url string
         Url to Api v4, like https://my-git-lab-server.local/api/v4/
 ```